LYMPHOCYTE CLASSIFICATION

 Cutaneous lymphoma analogy for patients:

-The aim is to:
+Our aim is to:

-• Reduce incidence of recurrence
+• Reduce the incidence of recurrence

 SKIN DIRECTED THERAPY